 Second, as the economy gets very close to *true* full employment (meaning 2% unemployment to allow for frictional factors), inflationary pressures are likely to emerge.
 To achieve true full employment alongside low and stable inflation, a job-guarantee program would need to be integrated into the institutional structure of the economy to act as an automatic stabilizer and nominal price anchor.
 In the absence of a job guarantee, price stability can only be achieved through the deliberate maintenance of some unemployment.
 Governments of the neoliberal period have tended to take that latter choice.

 For more on the notion that government can net spend in a manner compatible with our spending and saving behavior, see:

 A discussion of the job-guarantee proposal and its superiority to the neoliberal NAIRU approach is contained in this post:

 Regular readers will be aware that my own preference is for a combined ‘job or income guarantee‘ in which individuals can opt for a job or be satisfied with a basic income.
-Whether there is a basic income or not, a job-guarantee component is necessary to ensure full employment alongside price stability.
+Whether there is a basic income or not, a job-guarantee component is necessary if we want true full employment alongside price stability.
 With a basic income but no job guarantee, we could have strong employment, price stability and income security for all, but not true full employment.
 Including a job guarantee would enable simultaneous achievement of all this goals.